-Called The Reserve, the new restaurant will open in the space at 900 S. Harwood St. that was previously occupied by Mudhen, with a goal to open by December.
+Called The Reserve, the new restaurant will open in the space at 900 S. Harwood St. that was previously occupied by Mudhen.
+It will celebrate its grand opening on Friday March 4.

 It's from husband-and-wife Gabriel Landa and Monica Reza, founders of the Taqueria Taxco chain, partnered with Vivek Sharma, a friend and supporter who has worked with the couple on some of their taqueria locations.

 The Reserve will serve authentic Mexican food, made from scratch, specializing in the food of Taxco, the town south of Mexico City where Monica Reza is from — including elotes and esquites, mole, and especially pozole, AKA hominy stew, incorporating produce from the market nearby.

 "At The Reserve, we want to present the very best of what we do," Reza says.
 "We're encouraging people to come and reserve a spot."

 The couple will gather all they've learned from their adventures with Taqueria Taxco and take it to the next level.

 They founded Taxco in 2010 inside a small gas station on Ferguson Road in northeast Dallas, featuring family recipes from Reza's mother and grandmother, using top-quality ingredients yet remaining affordable.